thesarfo/cp/notes/algorithms/arrays/5-move_zeros-to_end_of_array.md

-Here’s a refined version of your notes with improved clarity and flow:

----

 ### Problem: Move Zeroes to the End
 You are given an array `[1, 0, 2, 3, 2, 0, 0, 4, 5, 1]`.
 Your goal is to move all zeros to the end of the array, such that the new array becomes `[1, 2, 3, 2, 4, 5, 1, 0, 0, 0]`.
 All non-zero elements should retain their original order.